A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 Another helpful trick is to pour some hot water into the bottom chamber before brewing, as this will preheat it and allow for more efficient extraction without creating pressure issues leading to sticking parts.

-2. Gently Tap Or Twist The Moka Pot
+2. Gently Tap or Twist

 If your Moka Pot is stuck, gently tapping or twisting it could help loosen up the components.